-In this section, we describe how to implement the numerical scheme in section III.
+In this section, we describe how to implement the numerical scheme in Sec.
+III.
 This leads to the development of ATEQ code.
 The computational flow chart of ATEQ is given in Fig. 1.
 To be more specific to describe the computational flow, we use an ITER-like equilibrium as an example.
 The major radius 6.2 m, minor radius 2 m, elongation 1.78, triangularity 0.4, the vacuum magnetic field at the geometric center of plasma column is 6 T, the total current 15.9 MA, and the volume average beta value is 3.371%.
 Figure 2 shows the cross section with the "a" part showing the initial grid setup and the "b" part showing the magnetic surfaces computed by the ATEQ code.
-The case will also be used for the benchmark studies with the TOQ code.
-Further details about the equilibrium will be described there.